dawdlestudios/www/src/content/guide/ssh.md

 ## SFTP

 Currently, we do not support SFTP.
-The best way to upload files is to use scp, rsync or WebDAV, or the web interface.
+The best way to upload files is to use [rsync](/wiki/guide/rsync) or [WebDAV](/wiki/guide/webdav), or the web interface.